Every Chartered Accountant can not be a forensic auditor

 In light of this, the RBI recently came up with the concept of creating a ‘forensic audit pool.’
 It was reported that it wants banks to create a common pool of forensic audit firms so that they can pick one of them quickly whenever a high-value fraud needs to be investigated.

-It was seen that such a step could pave way for Banks to investigate instances of high-value frauds is that banks can quickly take appropriate action, including fixing staff accountability, lodge complaints with law enforcement agencies, and invoke penal measures, such as debarring fraudulent borrowers from availing bank finance or raising funds from capital markets.
+It was seen that such a step could pave the way for Banks to investigate instances of high-value frauds is that banks can quickly take appropriate action, including fixing staff accountability, lodge complaints with law enforcement agencies, and invoke penal measures, such as debarring fraudulent borrowers from availing bank finance or raising funds from capital markets.

 Forensic auditors/accountants do not differ from other financial accountants.
-However, they possess special skills to detect fraud, and ways to document it.
+However, they possess special skills to detect fraud and ways to document it.
 Their role goes beyond just looking into statements, that includes investigation, bringing out evidence, writing reports, understanding the legal scope of the evidence, and ways to prove it in court.
-Thus, a forensic auditor is need of a little more professional skepticism and has to conduct critical assessment throughout the audit of all essential material, which is known as forensic thinking.
+Thus, a forensic auditor is in need of a little more professional skepticism and has to conduct critical assessments throughout the audit of all essential material, which is known as forensic thinking.
 It can be understood that the work of a forensic auditor is two-phased.

-• Litigation Services – It is entirely possible the frauds detected be resolved within the company itself.
+• Litigation Services – It is entirely possible the fraud detected be resolved within the company itself.
 However, there are times when they need to be resolved through legal channels.
 During such situations, forensic auditors give litigation support to the advocates.
 Their advice and consultation about the legalities of commercial disputes are very essential.
 Moreover, they also provide research assistance by giving relevant documents and facts to support a legal claim, and also help decide the extent of damage that is required.
 They are also called up by the Court as an expert witness for further investigation.